Aveglia/vAMPirus/HelpDocumentation.md

         1. Counts - ${working_directory}/results/Analyze/Analyses/${clustertechnique}/Counts

-            The Counts directory is where you can find the OTU counts tables as .csv files (and .biome as well for nucleotide counts tables).
+            The Counts directory is where you can find the counts tables as .csv files (and .biome as well for nucleotide counts tables).

         2. Phylogeny - ${working_directory}/results/Analyze/Analyses/${clustertechnique}/Phylogeny